DiegoRiveraDerpich/Templates_DS_cookiecutter/MachineLearning_Project/{{cookiecutter.project_slug}}/README.md

 scipy
 tqdm

-Todas las dependencias están especificadas en environment.yml.
+All dependencies are specified in environment.yml.
-Es posible que falten algunas dependencias en el archivo environment.yml, dependiendo de los requisitos específicos de tu proyecto.
-Por ejemplo:
+Some dependencies may be missing in the environment.yml file, depending on the specific requirements of your project.
+For example:

 Deep Learning: tensorflow, pytorch.
-Optimización de hiperparámetros: optuna, scikit-optimize.
+Hyperparameter optimization: optuna, scikit-optimize.
-Análisis de series temporales: statsmodels, pmdarima.
+Time series analysis: statsmodels, pmdarima.
-Visualización avanzada: plotly, bokeh.
+Advanced visualization: plotly, bokeh.
-Procesamiento de lenguaje natural: nltk, spacy, transformers.
+Natural language processing: nltk, spacy, transformers.
-Asegúrate de revisar las necesidades de tu proyecto y agregar los paquetes necesarios.
+Be sure to review the needs of your project and add the necessary packages.

-## 👤 Autor
+## 👤 Author

 {{ cookiecutter.author_name }}

-## 📄 Licencia
+## 📄 License

-Este proyecto está licenciado bajo la licencia {{ cookiecutter.license }}.
+This project is licensed under the {{ cookiecutter.license }}.
-Consulta el archivo LICENSE para más detalles.
+See the LICENSE file for more details.